collocations.org

 attend, be present at, take part in

-a special ceremony to mark the end of the war
+a special ceremony to mark the opening of the festival

 A lot of people wept during the funeral ceremony.